We may earn money when you click on links to our partners. Advertiser Disclosure

 What do small businesses need from HR software?

-Small businesses will benefit from any automation and employee record-keeping that HR software can provide to make processes easier and less time-consuming.
 The HR software companies on our list offer core HR services and a host of other features, many of which can be added to any plan, so it’s important to assess your unique needs and select a plan that offers the features and add-ons that you need.
-Other features to consider include:

 How we chose the best HR software for small businesses

 We started with a list of 51 of the best HR software for small businesses on the market and identified 15 popular vendors with significant online search volume to narrow our focus.
-From there, we chose five vendors that stand out for the features they offer, the markets they serve, their brand reputation, and available customer support options.
+From there, we chose twelve vendors that stand out for the features they offer, the markets they serve, their brand reputation, and available customer support options.

 We collect information from vendors and verify it through: